 How Trust Distributions Handle a Beneficiary's Death

 Trusts often hold property for distribution at a future date.
-A trust might say a grandchild receives their share at age 25, or that assets pass to children after the surviving spouse dies.
+A trust might say a grandchild receives their share at age 25.
+Or it might say assets pass to children after the surviving spouse dies.
 When a beneficiary dies before that distribution date, the question becomes: where does the property go?

 A future interest under the terms of a trust is contingent on the beneficiary surviving the distribution date.
 If a beneficiary of a future interest under the terms of a trust fails to survive the distribution date, the following apply: if the future interest is not in the form of a class gift and the deceased beneficiary leaves surviving descendants, a substitute gift is created in the beneficiary's surviving descendants.